How to manage international contractors

 Let’s go through the differences:

-- Tax forms Individuals or businesses send 1099 forms to the IRS (Internal Revenue Service) stating how much they paid a contractor, freelancer, or non-employee.
-It includes any compensation paid during a given tax year and any federal, state, and local taxes withheld—though it is likely there will not be any withheld taxes.
+- Tax forms Individuals or businesses send 1099 forms to the IRS (Internal Revenue Service) stating how much they paid a contractor, freelancer, or non-employee (following this form, you also need to provide tax form 1096).
+1099 includes any compensation paid during a given tax year and any federal, state, and local taxes withheld—though it is likely there will not be any withheld taxes.
 The W-2 form is for full or part-time employees.
 All businesses need to fill out this record of employee compensation, benefits, and taxes withheld during a single tax year for each full and part-time employee.

 - Work schedules Though your company may have its own unique policies, contractors often keep their own hours and do not need to abide by any company code of conduct or holiday schedules.
 Typically, contractors work on a project basis with a clear start and end date.
 They are paid per project and not hours worked, so overtime isn’t a factor.
 Full-time workers on the other hand (whether they are international employees or not) sign contracts agreeing to abide by all company rules, codes of conduct, and a set number of hours worked per day or per week.